mattanikiej/bamboo-forest-ghost-chorus/README.md

     <img alt="Bamboo Forest Interface" src="/Assets/interface.png" height="400" aspect-ratio="7:4">
 </p>

 For a twinlking delay and a spacious chorus, the Bamboo forest cangive aw surreal effect to your audio.
 Increasing Ghost decreases the initial chorus effect, while keeping it intact in the delay signal.
-This creates an cool vibe as if a chorus of ghosts is helping you along.
+This creates a cool vibe as if a chorus of ghosts is helping you along.

 Experience the short demo below:

 https://www.youtube.com/watch?v=yq-T4vw3dbU

 ## Parameters
-The parameters are layed out according to their respective effect
+The parameters are laid out according to their respective effect
 * Delay Params 🔄
     * Wet - amount of delayed signal to add
     * Feedback - amount of signal to feed back to delay